SRGSSR/pillarbox-monitoring-transfer/README.md

 - [PillarboxDataTransferApplication.kt][main-entry-point]: The main entry point of the application that bootstraps and configures the service.
-- [BenchmarkHealthIndicator.kt][health-indicator]: Monitors the performance of key operations, providing real-time health metrics for the application.
-- [LockManager.kt][lock-manager]: Ensures concurrency control by managing locks for different sessions, enabling thread-safe operations.
-- [SetupService.kt][setup-service]: Manages the initial setup of the OpenSearch index and the application’s configuration for SSE processing.
+- [OpenSearchSetupService.kt][setup-service]: Manages the initial setup of the OpenSearch index and the application’s configuration for SSE processing.
-- [SseClient.kt][sse-client]: Listens to the SSE endpoint, handling incoming events and managing retries in case of connection failures.
+- [EventDispatcherClient.kt][sse-client]: Listens to the SSE endpoint, handling incoming events and managing retries in case of connection failures.

 Here’s a more concise description of the GitHub Actions setup without listing the steps: